Help

 1960: Extension to building

 A superb shot of Peterborough Technical College with High Trees in the lower foreground.
-It is understood that High Trees is soon to be demolished as part of the development of the "University Centre" collaboration with Anglia Ruskin University on the site of the Technical College.
+It had been understood that High Trees was soon to be demolished as part of the development of the "University Centre" collaboration with Anglia Ruskin University on the site of the Technical College but we have been contacted by 'Family Care in Peterborough' - a voluntary agency working in risk assessment of vulnerable families and community support for children and families - who have bought the premises.
+High Trees became part of Peterborough Technical College when sold by Baker Perkins and we understand it to be in a fairly sorry state of repair.
+The new owners plan to refurbish it to its former glory.

 The Commercial Hotel - Commercial Trainees' Hostel